 We are very aware of the time and effort it takes to develop your skills as a musician.
-To help, every year we run a Music Ministry scholarship in partnership with the acclaimed musician and worship leader, Edwin Fawcett.
+To help, every year we run a Music Ministry scholarship in partnership with musician and worship leader, Joe Wells.
 Those who sign on will learn all the skills they need to nurture their talent to an exceptional level.

 This was exemplified by one of its past members coordinating and leading the music for over 200 people during Westminster Youth Ministry’s World Youth Day pilgrimage.

 For further information about the scholarship click here.